JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

 ## Vectors

-A vector is a special case of an array with only one dimension and is represented as a list of ordered data that share a common type (`Int64`, `Float64`, `Any`,...).
-A vector in Julia can be constructed directly using square brackets and a comma (or semicolon) as value separators
+A vector is a particular case of an array with only one dimension.
+It is represented as a list of ordered data with the same type (`Int64`, `Float64`, `Any`,...).
+A vector in Julia can be constructed directly using square brackets and a comma (or semicolon) as separators.

 ```jldoctest vectors
 julia> v = [1, 2, 3, 4, 5, 6, 7, 8] # or equivalently v = [1; 2; 3; 4; ...]